United Nations Climate Change Conference: 2015: COP 21/CMP 11, Paris, France

 The COP 21 was held in Paris from 30 November to 12 December 2015.
 Negotiations resulted in the adoption of the Paris Agreement on 12 December, governing climate change reduction measures from 2020.
-The adoption of this agreement ended the work of the Durban platform, established during COP17.
-The agreement will enter into force (and thus become fully effective) on 4 November 2016.
+The adoption of this agreement ended the work of the Durban platform, established during COP 17.
+The agreement entered into force (and thus become fully effective) on 4 November 2016.
 On 4 October 2016 the threshold for adoption was reached with over 55 countries representing at least 55% of the world's greenhouse gas emissions ratifying the Agreement.

 2016: COP 22/CMP 12/CMA 1, Marrakech, Morocco

 COP 22 was held in Marrakech, in the North African country of Morocco, on 7–18 November 2016.

 A focal issue of COP 22 is that of water scarcity, water cleanliness, and water-related sustainability, a major problem in the developing world, including many African states.
 Prior to the event a special initiative on water was presided by Charafat Afailal, Morocco's Minister in Charge of Water and Aziz Mekouar, COP 22 Ambassador for Multilateral Negotiations.
-Another focal issue was the need to reduce greenhouse emissions and utilize low-carbon energy sources.
+Another focal issue was the need to reduce greenhouse emissions and utilise low-carbon energy sources.
 Peter Thomson, President of the UN General Assembly, called for the transformation of the global economy in all sectors to achieve a low emissions global economy.

-2017: COP 23/CMP 13/CMA 1–2, Bonn, Germany
+2017: COP 23/CMP 13/CMA 1-2, Bonn, Germany

 COP 23 was held on 6–17 November 2017.
 On Friday, 18 November 2016, the end of COP 22, the Chairperson of COP 23 from Fiji announced that it would be held in Bonn, Germany.
 (COP 23/CMP 13).
 Fijian Prime Minister and incoming President of COP 23, Frank Bainimarama, on 13 April launched the logo for this year's United Nations Climate Change Conference, to be held at UN Campus, Bonn in November.
+This conference saw the launch of the Powering Past Coal Alliance.

-2018: COP 24/CMP 14/CMA 1–3, Katowice, Poland
+2018: COP 24/CMP 14/CMA 1-3, Katowice, Poland

 COP 24 was held on 3–14 December 2018 in Katowice, Poland.

 The Polish government's vision for presidency states that the organisation of COP 24 will provide an opportunity for convincing other countries that Poland does not hamper the process of tackling dangerous climate change and that Poland is one of the leaders of this process.

-2019: SB50, Bonn, Germany

-The Climate Change Conference of UNFCCC Subsidiary Bodies was convened in Bonn, Germany, from 17 to 27 June 2019.